Competency Based Interviews are still here in 2025!

 With InterviewGold you will get brilliant STAR competency examples created for you and all tailored to your target job.

-Let’s get started with these 15 tough competency based interview questions we have come across recently.
+Let’s get started with our top 10 competency based interview questions covering a range of the most common competencies.
 Take a moment and see how would you answer them:

 - Tell me about a time when you successfully conveyed your ideas to an individual or group so that they were able to understand and retain the message.
 (Communicating and Influencing Get answer)